-B. Filing Fees.
+B. Filing Fees

-At the time of an application, the applicant shall pay a filing fee specified in regulations of the Commission.
-The fee is in addition to that required by the Wetlands Protection Act and regulations.
+At the time of an application, the applicant shall pay a filing fee in accordance with these Regulations, as specified in the Table 1.
+This filing fee is in addition to that required by the Wetlands Protection Act and Regulations.
+Make check payable to the "Town of Leicester."
+For all fees paid, the applicant shall include a brief narrative statement indicating how the fees were calculated.